Skip to main content

 port: 25

-# For a Exim running outside any container
+# For an additional Exim running outside a container

 instance: "NAME_ASSOCIATED_WITH_YOUR_ADDITIONAL_SERVICE"